2021–22 Al-Ittihad Club season

 The 2021–22 season was Al-Ittihad's 46th consecutive season in the top flight of Saudi football and 94th year in existence as a football club.
 The club participated in the Pro League, the King Cup, and the Arab Club Champions Cup.
-The club will not compete in the 2022 AFC Champions League after failing to obtain an AFC license.
+The club did not compete in the AFC Champions League after failing to obtain an AFC license.

 The season covered the period from 1 July 2021 to 30 June 2022.